fabiobh/resenha_flutter/README.md

 # resenha_flutter

-Aplicativo criado com Flutter baseado na versão iOS (Swift)
+App in developemnent using Flutter based in the iOS (Swift)